365id-AB/idverification-android/README.md

 <br/>

 ### Validation of result
-To validate the result you will have to use an existing or a new integration to 365id cloud.
+To validate the result you will have to use an existing or a new integration to 365id Services.
 The data returned back contains all the extracted fields along with the captured images and the assessment of the document.

 Documentation for that integration is not covered here and is only delivered on request, so please contact 365id Support at [support@365id.com](mailto:support@365id.com) for your copy.